stabbyumbrella/stabbyumbrella.github.io/pages/about.md

 sidebar_sort_order: 1
 ---

 Fandom old (ish), aspiring/learning developer.
 This is part plague-diary, part code sandbox for playing with Jekyll.
-I can be found on archiveofourown, tumblr, and various other places, but I'm not entirely certain I'll be linking to them yet.
+I can be found on Archive of our Own, tumblr, and various other places, but I'm not entirely certain I'll be linking to them yet.